What to take on safari?

 When packing for a safari, the most important thing is moderation.
 While there is no need to go minimalist, you also don’t want to carry an abundance of unnecessary luggage across Africa with you.
 Remember, travelers on safari will move with their luggage in the safari vehicle throughout the tour.
-For the days spent in the same hotel or lodge, of course you will leave your bags back in your room.
-Hence, if you bring too much luggage it could be an inconvenience or even a hindrance wildlife viewing.
+For the days spent in the same hotel or lodge, of course, you will leave your bags back in your room.
+Hence, if you bring too much luggage it could be an inconvenience or even a hindrance to wildlife viewing.

 The Ultimate Safari Packing List

 Remember that you will spend a great deal of time in the safari car, viewing wildlife.
-However, you may participate in walking safaris or cultural tours throughout your safari, so you should have practical, comfortable and sturdy walking shoes.
-Please leave high heels, fashion sneakers and platforms for other occasions.
+However, you may participate in walking safaris or cultural tours throughout your safari, so you should have practical, comfortable, and sturdy walking shoes.
+Please leave high heels, fashion sneakers, and platforms for other occasions.